aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 }
 ```

-There are already reactive extensions available on [GitHub](https://github.com/ReactiveX/rxdart) for having more control (*retry, timer, throttle, combine, ...*) over Streams.
+There are already reactive extensions available on [GitHub](https://github.com/ReactiveX/rxdart) for having more control (*retry, timer, throttle, combine, ...*) over streams.

 #### I wasn't lost at all so you shouldn't be